-Over the course of our 2.5-hour tour, we stop to survey numerous trees as well as examine their leaves.
+During a tour of the island, I survey numerous trees as well as examine their leaves.
 Some are whirligigs that can float in the air like tree fairies.
-Some trees on the shoreline are budding even though it is still winter.
-Everywhere we see the island’s wild life is active.
-We examine the teeth mark of a beaver that is building a new residence.
+Some trees on the shoreline are budding even when it is winter.
+Everywhere I see the island’s wild life is active.
+I examine the teeth mark of a beaver that is building a new residence.
 A lone deer is feeding less than 10 feet away.
 She is unperturbed.

-Above all, we see lots of vegetation changes.
+During each season, you will see lots of vegetation changes.
 There are willows, bald-cypresses and cattails.
-This section of the island also gives us up-close views of the ducks sailing across the water.
-I also spy a raccoon in the forest beyond.
+One section of the island gives me up-close views of the ducks sailing across the water.
+My dog definitely wanted to jump in the Potomac River.
+We also saw a raccoon in the forest beyond.

 I love the variety of TRI’s trees—sycamores, silver maples, black walnuts, bitternut hickories, cottonwoods, pawpaws and Shumard oaks.
-Melanie shows us ways to identify the island’s trees in the winter.
-She also calls our group’s attention to the hulking tree on the shore which she identifies as the “Grandmother tree.”
+But my favorite is the hulking tree on the shore which is known as the “Grandmother tree.”
 A majestic tree, its limbs seem to hug the air.
 I think of the elderly woman standing guard over her brood of wild life.

 Best Outdoor Living Museum